shto/Project-Euler/README.md

 # README #

-This repo contains the Ruby solutions for the problem set on Project Euler.
+This repo contains the solutions for the problem set on Project Euler in the following languages:

+- Ruby
+- Swift